frob/frob.github.com/content/posts/2015-10-03-reflecting-on-elixir-and-phoenix.md

 ---

+Every developer eventually asks the question: what should I be learning next?
+I just got back from [ElixirConf](http://www.elixirconf.com), and this post is my attempt to answer that question for myself -- by looking at Elixir, Phoenix, and what they mean for someone whose career has been built on Drupal and PHP.

 ## The New Hotness

 I read a post recently that had the click bait title "Is Drupal Dying?"
-Ironically I read this while attending [ElixirConf](http://www.elixirconf.com).
+Ironically I read this while attending ElixirConf.
 The basis of that post was clients asking for the <q>next</q> thing --expecting Drupal to be old and busted in five years.

 I am at ElixirConf because I see great potential in Elixir, Erlang, and [Phoenix](http://www.phoenixframework.com).
 I expect it to be the next big thing and for it to help provide a scalable platform for highly available, highly scalable, and interactive / dynamic websites.